Understanding Key Point Cloud Features for Development Three-dimensional Adversarial Attacks: Point Cloud Features

 \section{Point Cloud Features}

-In this section, leveraging recent advances in \textit{graph signal processing} (GSP) \cite{shuman2013,liu2017}, we develop a set of fourteen features that represent various characteristics of a point cloud.
+In this section, leveraging recent advances in \textit{graph signal processing} (GSP) \cite{shuman2013,liu2017}, a set of fourteen features is developed to represent various characteristics of a point cloud.
 These features will later be analyzed (Section~\ref{sec:Proposed_Method}) in terms of their ability to predict adversarial drop points.
-First, we review the basic concepts in GSP and the graph construction for a given 3D point cloud, which will lead to computing the graph-based features.
+First, the basic concepts in GSP and the graph construction for a given 3D point cloud are reviewed, leading to the computation of graph-based features.